 What the search engines like to do in order to update their algorithm is put more emphasis on a new “factor” that they will now use or put more weight on such as synonyms.
 So now getting ranked for “Dallas SEO Company” you will have to use other synonyms to make this happen.
-A great example of “synonyms” or “alternative search terms” that you don’t really want to rank for but want to get credit for the synonyms are as follows: “dallas search engine optimization company“, “dallas seo firm“, “dallas seo professionals“, “DFW search engine optimization“, and the like.
+A great example of “synonyms” or “alternative search terms” that you don’t really want to rank for but want to get credit for the synonyms are as follows: “dallas search engine optimization company“, “dallas seo firm“, “dallas inbound marketing“, “DFW search engine optimization“, and the like.
 This is a very delicate process and when creating this content you will always need to keep the user first and the search engines second.
 Meaning, create content for the user first and foremost, then you can go in and edit the content as necessary with MINOR edits.
 A good definition to keep on hand and in mind while creating your content is “synonyms” and “relevance”.

 But what about the Google Hummingbird update?
 Let’s talk about that.

 What is Google Hummingbird?

 According to Wikipedia: Google Hummingbird is a search algorithm used by Google.
 September 27, 2013 is Google’s official birthday, making Google 15 years old.
 To celebrate their 15th birthday, Google launched a new “Hummingbird” algorithm, claiming that Google search can be a more human way to interact with users and provide a more direct answer.

 Google started using Hummingbird about 30 August 2013, it said.
 Google only announced the change on September 26.

 Thanks Wikipedia for the information but let’s put this is laymen terms.
 Google is going beyond simply synonyms and beginning to extract the searchers intent, sentiment, and are beginning to analyze queries semantically.